quantumgardener/dayone-to-obsidian/README.md

    * minimum date and timezone
    * Location as text
    * GPS coordinates
-   * Tags
+   * Tags (show in metadata dropdown)
    * Starred flag
 * Every entry has the date inserted in the text for easier reading (with a calendar icon to help you quickly distinguish from other entries in your vault)
 * If location is specified, it is given under the date, linked to Google Search
-* Tags added at the bottom, each as a subtag of journal to distinguish from other tags in your vault
+* Tags can be prefixed (default = journal) to show as subtags in Obsidian separate from other note tags
+* Optional via uncommenting code.
+Tags added at the bottom